QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

-**Remark** The :math:`\psi_j` parameters are very small quadratic costs that are included for technical reasons to make well posed and well behaved the linear quadratic dynamic programming problem solved by the fictious planner who in effect chooses equilibrium quantities and shadow prices
+**Remark** The :math:`\psi_j` parameters are very small quadratic costs that are included for technical reasons to make well posed and well behaved the linear quadratic dynamic programming problem solved by the fictitious planner who in effect chooses equilibrium quantities and shadow prices

 Demand for beef is government by :math:`c_t = a_0 - a_1p_t + \tilde d_t`